bncbodrogi/zerda-exam-html-css/README.md

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]

-An article makse sense on its own, it is an individual self defining part of the site, it is more important, has more weigth than a section.
-Both are very similar in terms of default style, but the article is the one with the spot light on, a section is more like the John Snow of the Stark family (in the first season) need to be decribed as something or something else, needs to have a heading or a label.
+An article makes sense on its own, it is an individual self defining part of the site, it is more important, has more weigth than a section.
+Both are very similar in terms of default style, but the article is the one with the spot light on, a section is more like the John Snow of the Stark family (in the first season) need to be decribed as something (or something else), needs to have a heading or a label.